 What is Yoga?

-Yoga’s literal meaning is “to yoke” or “Union” and refers in the context of philosophy or theology as a practice or method used, as a way of realization, linking our physical mind and body to the spiritual.
+Yoga’s literal meaning is “to yoke” or “Union” and refers in the context of philosophy, or theology, as a practice or method used to create union of our physical mind and body to the spiritual.
 It has its origins in the East, specifically Hinduism from India but also can be seen in Buddhism & Jainism.
 There are many variations of the yoga practice.
 Some of the first, described in the ancient spiritual text the Bhagavad Gita, include Jnana Yoga (the yoga of knowledge), Bhakti Yoga (the yoga of love & devotion), & Karma Yoga (the yoga of action).
-Over time the concepts of Tantra yoga, Raja/Kundalini Yoga (the yoga of awareness), & Ashtanga Yoga, the 8 limbs or areas that explain metaphysics, ethics, and techniques for the mind body and spirit.
-Of this derived Hatha yoga, which focuses on the 3rd of the 8 limbs of Ashtanga yoga, poses, for which are designed to prepare the body for meditation and for which more modern practices, such as Bikram & Vinyasa which we are more familiar to in the West, derive from.
-The 4th limb of Ashtannga yoga is Pranayama which are techniques dealing with the breath and are also incorporated into the more modern physical practices, such as the Vinyasa, that we practice in our studio.
+Over time the concepts of Tantra yoga, Raja/Kundalini Yoga (the yoga of awareness), & Ashtanga Yoga came about.
+Ashtanga Yoga, or the practice of 8 limbs, or areas, explain metaphysics, ethics, and define techniques to increase awareness of which the first 4 work with purification and the last 4 work with focus, non attachment, and dedicated meditation leading to a state of universal consciousness or “samadhi”.
+Of this derived Hatha yoga, which focuses on the 3rd of the 8 limbs, poses or “Asana”.
+These poses, often paired together with breathing techniques were designed to prepare the body for positions of meditation.
+It is from Hatha yoga where more modern practices, such as Bikram & Vinyasa that we are more familiar with in the West, derive from.
+The 4th limb of Ashtannga yoga is Pranayama which are techniques dealing with the breath and are also incorporated into the more modern physical practices, such as the Vinyasa, that we primarily practice in our studio.

 We could talk/write for hours about this subject but if you’re interested here are some links to YouTube videos with explanations form the philosopher Alan Watts which we find to be a great explanation: